AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 \section{Evaluation and Case Studies}

-In \acronym, we use RLlib \cite{liang2018rllib} and {RLMeta} \cite{rlmeta} as the RL frameworks to train the RL agent.
+In \acronym, we use {RLMeta} \cite{rlmeta} as the RL framework to train the RL agent.
+The PPO implementation in RLMeta is the asynchronous PPO similar to Sample Factory \cite{petrenko2020sf}, with actors generating data and the learner learning asynchronously.
 Our DNN model is implemented in PyTorch~\cite{NEURIPS2019_9015}.
-The RL engine follows the gym~\cite{1606.01540} interface.
+The RL environment follows the OpenAI Gym~\cite{1606.01540} interface.
 We implement the cache simulator based on \cite{cache_simulator}.
-The RL training process is performed on a machine with an Intel Xeon CPU E5-2687W v2 running Ubuntu 16.04 and Nvidia K80 GPUs with CUDA 10.2.
+Except for real hardware experiments whose hardwares are specified in the table, the training process is performed on clusters with Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz CPUs and NVIDIA Tesla V100-SXM2-16GB GPUs.